 However, there are several cons to this database platform.
 Since MongoDB stores critical names for each value pair, the memory use is more extensive than its competitors.
 Moreover, consistency is not enforced by foreign key constraints (since there are none), and you can't perform nesting past 100 levels.
 Boothapp, a social e-commerce platform for the Middle Eastern market, uses MongoDB (along with Redis, which we will discuss below).

 An open-source key-value store, Redis is generally used as a caching layer to complement another data storage solution.
 Developers often utilize Redis due to its speed, which is far ahead of any other database management system.
 Redis is also very straightforward to configure, set up, and use.
 However, Redis doesn't have any built-in encryption and only stores five types of data: sets, lists, sorted sets, strings, and hashes.
 The main aim of Redis is to store data sets that don't have a complicated structure.
 That's why this tool is typically used in conjunction with another kind of database system and sometimes used for microservices.
 As Redis is an excellent caching solution, we often use it as a caching tool in our projects.

-Mixing And Matching Databases
+Mixing And Matching Top Databases of 2021